lesliefinlayson/Webpage_Development/README.md

-# UFO-Website
+# UFO Sightings: Fact or Fancy?
+## Website Development:

 ## Project Overview

 The purpose of this project is to enhance our UFO sightings webpage.
-Originally, our website's UFO data could only be filtered by date of the event.
+Originally, our webpage's UFO data could only be filtered by date of the event.
 The current and more sophisticated version makes it possible to do more advanced searches for these sightings by including additional filters:

 •	by city